Yelling 'Fore' Again ... But 2 At A Time

 "We're excited to be out here today, let me tell you," Mansius said.

-As he and his playing partner started their round, Kathy Dibblee from Castle Rock was finishing her's on the nearby 18th green.
+As he and his playing partner started their round, Kathy Dibblee from Castle Rock was finishing hers on the nearby 18th green.

-"Just being able to get out and swing the clubs feels good," Dibblee said, adding, "I mean there were a couple of swings [where I said] where did that come from?
+"Just being able to get out and swing the clubs feels good," Dibblee said, adding, "I mean, there were a couple of swings [where I said] where did that come from?
 And other ones just yeah, that felt good!
 I can do this!"

 Dibblee said she's glad the state finally lifted the ban, giving her a chance to get some exercise.
 And she said she and her playing partner stuck to the new set of rules.

 "The lady I was golfing with," she said, "we never got super close.
-No high fives.
+No high-fives.
 None of that.
 We were just socializing as far as just talking, which was nice.
 Because you don't get to see these people very often."

 And, having been without golf, following the rules was that much easier.